Augmented Lagrangian for treatment of hanging nodes in hexahedral meshes: Introduction

 \section{Introduction}

 The quantum of work devoted to modeling of fine scale features in the subsurface in the recent decade has spawned a need for simple yet powerful algorithms to simulate the same in silico with low computational cost.
-The main barrier to these simulations lies in the restrictively fine mesh that needs to be invoked to resolve the finer features of the corresponding physics, while at the same time keeping the domain under consideration sufficiently large.
-The most logical approach to this problem is to allow for a fine mesh to exist in the regions which need a fine mesh, and a coarse mesh to exist in regions which do not need a fine mesh.
-The authors have in the past developed a method to simulate subsurface flow on a fine mesh and subsurface mechanics on a coarse mesh while allowing for the coupling between the physics of flow and mechanics via a staggered solution algorithm (\citet{dana-2018}).
-The aforementioned work, though, is restrictive in the sense that the mesh for the mechanics domain needs to be uniformly coarser than the mesh for the flow domain.
+The main barrier to these simulations lies in the restrictively fine mesh that needs to be invoked to resolve the finer features of the corresponding physics while at the same time keeping the domain under consideration sufficiently large.
+The most logical approach to this problem is to allow for a fine mesh to exist in the regions which need a fine mesh and a coarse mesh to exist in regions which do not need a fine mesh.
+The authors previously developed a method to simulate subsurface flow on a fine mesh and subsurface mechanics on a coarse mesh while allowing for the coupling between the physics of flow and mechanics via a staggered solution algorithm~\cite{dana-2018}.
+The aforementioned work though is restrictive in the sense that the mesh for the mechanics domain needs to be uniformly coarser than the mesh for the flow domain as shown in Figure \ref{hanginggeo}.
 This makes the algorithm infeasible for problems involving fine scale features for the mechanics.
-With that in mind, in this work, we propose an addendum to the aforementioned algorithm.
-We invoke the concept of hanging nodes in finite elements.
-It essentially means that there is an interface in the mechanics mesh across which an aggressive refinement is possible, thus allowing for fine elements on one side of the interface and coarser elements on the other side of the interface.
-An example is given in Figure \ref{depict2}.
+With that in mind, we propose an addendum to the algorithm of \cite{dana-2018} by invoking the concept of hanging nodes in finite elements~\cite{Carlo-1978,M-1978,J.O-1985,Jua-1985,P-1985,H-1989,Panayioti-1992,P-1993,T-2000,nag-2001,becker-2003,puso-2003,Michae-2004,wriggersbook,P-2008} and the augmented lagrangian method~\cite{simo1992augmented,glowinski1989augmented,adeli1994augmented,conn1991globally} for treatment of hanging nodes.
+A depiction of geomechanics mesh with hanging nodes is given in Figure \ref{hanginggeo}.
+The problem is looked upon as minimization of a functional $\mathscr{C}$ with a constraint $\mathbf{g}=\mathbf{0}$ which dictates the geometry of the interface of the hanging nodes.
+The penalty formulation is